emilybrokaw/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-technical-users/integrate-with-external-systems/optional-exercise-1-make-the-gradebook-configurable.md

 ## Declare Dependencies for the API Module

-You will need to open the _build.gradle_ of your _gradebook-api_ module to add the `biz.aQuote.bnd.annotation` and <code>com.liferay.portal.configuration.metatype.api</code> dependencies.
+You will need to open the _build.gradle_ of your _gradebook-api_ module to add the `biz.aQuote.bnd.annotation` and `com.liferay.portal.configuration.metatype.api` dependencies.

 ## Create the Configuration Interface in the API Module

-Add an interface to the gradebook-api module: <code>com.liferay.training.gradebook.configuration.GradebookSystemServiceConfiguration</code>.
+Add an interface to the gradebook-api module: `com.liferay.training.gradebook.configuration.GradebookSystemServiceConfiguration`.

 > Note: This naming syntax is by convention [Application][Scope][Layer]Configuration.
 Remember that the configuration ID must be the fully qualified name of the interface.